nishantb1/ticket-verification-app/pythonanywhere_deployment.md

 If you encounter issues:

+1. **Pip Installation Errors:**
+   - Try using `requirements-pythonanywhere.txt` instead of `requirements.txt`
+   - Install packages individually if needed
+   - Some packages may not be available on PythonAnywhere's free tier

+2. **Import Errors:**
-1. Check the PythonAnywhere error logs
+   - Check the PythonAnywhere error logs
-2. Verify all dependencies are installed
+   - Verify all dependencies are installed
-3. Ensure the database file has proper permissions
+   - Ensure the database file has proper permissions
-4. Check that upload directories exist and are writable
+   - Check that upload directories exist and are writable

+3. **OCR/PDF Issues:**
+   - `pytesseract` and `pdf2image` may not work on PythonAnywhere
+   - The app will function without OCR, but receipt processing will be manual

+4. **Database Issues:**
+   - Make sure `tickets.db` has proper read/write permissions
+   - Try running the database initialization script

 ### API Endpoints